yoelhor/vid-logic-app/README.md

 1. Copy the content of the [parameters.josn](./Azure-Logic-app/parameters.json) file and add it to the editor.
 1. Edit the following:
     1. **DidAuthority** the authority that uniquely identifies your verified id environment.
+    1. **AcceptedIssuers** - In this collection, you specify the DID authorities of organizations you trust.
+In most cases, this should be your verified ID DID authority (the same value as the DidAuthority).
+However, there are scenarios where you may also want to accept verified ID credentials issued by other organizations.
+In this case, add more DID authorities as needed..
     1. **CallbackUrl** the callback URL which is the endpoint that Microsoft Entra Verified ID uses to notify your application about the request progress.
 You will update it later.
     1. **ApiKey** is the “API key” for securing callback notifications sent by Microsoft Entra verified ID to your application.
 You can generate a value like a secret.
     1. **StorageAccountName** with the storage account associated with your Azure Logic App.